grumpypixel/msfs2020-gopilot/README.md

 Just send me an e-mail and tell me about it.

-## What an outrage!
-This is all bullcrap!
+## This is all bullcrap!
 I absolutely dislike it!

 Same as above.
-Just send me an e-mail and let me know why.
+Just send me an e-mail and let me know about your feels.
 Or, alternatively, clone this repo, improve on it and build something fresh and astonishing.
-This way we can all learn from you.
+This way we can all learn from your creation.

 ## Motivation